METASTATIC CASTRATION-RESISTANT PROSTATE CARCINOMA

 New scan could sharpen prostate cancer detection

-Diagnosis OngoingThis study tests a special PET scan called 68Ga-PSMA-11 to see if it can find prostate cancer more clearly than standard scans.
-About 141 men with prostate cancer that has come back or spread will get this scan.
+Diagnosis OngoingThis study tests whether a special PET scan using a tracer called 68Ga-PSMA-11 can find prostate cancer more clearly than standard scans.
+About 141 men with prostate cancer at different stages will get the scan.
 The goal is to see if the scan changes how doctors plan treatment, s…

 Matched conditions: METASTATIC CASTRATION-RESISTANT PROSTATE CARCINOMA